NexiaMoe/nexiamuel-bot/README.md

     pip install -r requirement.txt

-2. Add your Bot Token to option.json. if you have Pixiv account, insert to user.json.
+2. Change option.json.template to option.json and Add your Bot Token to option.json. if you have Pixiv account, insert to user.json.
 3. And then run app.py

     python app.py or screen python app.py